Introduction to Theme Theory

 [ a priori knowledge] < certainty (+...) > [knowledge based on immediate sensory experience of a colour] The linkage schema need not be written on a single line.
 Here, the expansion brackets can point to a discussion (outside the linkage schema) of the certainty possessed by knowledge which is prior to or independent of experience, and knowledge which is based on immediate sensory experience.

-The content of content brackets is ontologically general, just as the content of linkage brackets is general.
+The content which can be inserted into content brackets is ontologically general, just as the content of linkage brackets is general.
 They may include processes, events and activities as well as objects.
 Content brackets may also contain linkages, in discussions of linkages between linkages.
 However, the content of both linkage brackets and content brackets is subject to some {restriction}.
-(The use of the brackets { } to enclose the name of a theme is explained later.)
 Actual content of content and linkage brackets is the result of further {restriction}.

 The content of the content brackets may be restricted to the physical objects of the world and mental processes, in a ‘common-sense’ world view.
 Regarding this common-sense view as itself a metaphysical view, there are other metaphysical views which would give widely differing contents: the forms of Plato, the non-existents of Meinong, the monads of Leibniz, for example.